xuv/loveMachine/README.md

 ## Notes
 All project notes are available there for now: <http://w.xuv.be/projects/love_machine>
+*Running install.bat will download and install phantomjs and casperjs to current directory, if you don't already have them on your machine.

 ## Feedback
 If you are interested in this application or have been testing it, please contact the author by email: juego [at] requiem4tv [dot] com